This Lentil Bolognese is a hearty, full flavored take on the Italian classic.

 - full of iron

 - high in fiber

 What is Bolognese sauce and how can it be vegan?

 Originating in Bologna Italy, bolognese is a rich meat based ragu or sauce.
 It has a base of onions, celery and carrots known as a soffritto which are sweated down to produce a deep flavor.
 Meat is then added, beef and sometimes pork, along with wine, milk and tomatoes.
 The sauce is then simmered at length for the flavors to meld.
 Traditionally it was served over tagliatelle.

 A vegan version has many of the same ingredients only using lentils instead of meat.
-I’ve left out the milk but have offered the option of a tablespoon of vegan sour cream swirled through the sauce at the end of cooking.
+I’ve left out the milk but have offered the option of a tablespoon of plant based sour cream swirled through the sauce at the end of cooking.
 It produces a lovely velvety texture.
 I also added some dried oregano and a sprinkling of red pepper flakes to provide additional layers of flavor.
-Vegan cooking is all about adding flavor and texture.
+Whole food plant based cooking is all about adding flavor and texture.